Forensic psychology: Eyewitness Identification

 In recent decades, cognitive and social biases have become an important evaluation tool for the justice system due to the raising concerns of possible unreliability when reviewing evidence.
 Researchers have examined how perception, memory, and judgement under bias (eyewitness identification) have affected outcomes.
 These are known as system variables.
 A system variable is any factor that is performed or controlled by the justice system that can inflate an outcome.
 This is only one cause that can often lead to misidentifications, equaling to wrongful convictions.
-A subcommittee was appointed by the American Pyschology-Law Society in 2020 to provide updated guidelines in how identification evidence should be collected by the legal system to reduce misidentification risks.
+A subcommittee was appointed by the American Psychology-Law Society in 2020 to provide updated guidelines in how identification evidence should be collected by the legal system to reduce misidentification risks.
 Results from the study presented five new recommendations, four prior recommendations carried over from a 1998 study, focused on improving legal procedures for collecting evidence, aiming to increase the reliability of the evidence and reduce bias, validation the importance of documenting how the identification process was conducted.